 - An interesting call to action

-Unless someone’s a Star TREK fan, they might be tempted to share this post.
+Unless someone’s a Star Trek fan, they might be tempted to share this post.
 Holidays that bring people together provide you with an opportunity to create simple, visually appealing posts that are shareable.

-And don’t forgot that you can create Facebook Ads with holiday content, as well.
+And don’t forget that you can create Facebook Ads with holiday content, as well.
 An ad that gets shares is an ad that reaches even more people.
 Use a tool like AdEspresso to create a custom audience and see how your reach grows.
 Facebook Ads are only one of many Facebook holiday marketing ideas.

 To help you monitor events and holidays, check out:

 - Days of The Year